pankajpawar2/Footy-Terminal-App/source/README.md

 Users will be able to check the list of active clubs and depending on the chosen team, can see how many championships they have won till date.
 Users can also take a quiz which will help them to test their footy knowledge.

-This application is mainly intended for people to understand the game of Footy and anyone who loves the game can benefit from this application.
+This application is mainly intended for users to understand the game of Footy and anyone who likes the game can benefit from this application.
+The main aim of the application is to keep it simple and make it user friendly, so that anyone can use the application without any difficulties.

-## Features
+## Included Features
 The application has a list of features, which are provided below

 * ***User Login***